henk717/KoboldAI-Client/README.md

 ##Intel ARC IPEX Support
-This fork adds support for Intel ARC GPUs with IPEX

-Install intel-compute-runtime-bin and intel-oneapi-basekit and then use play-oneapi.sh
+This fork adds support for Intel ARC GPUs with IPEX Install intel-compute-runtime-bin & intel-oneapi-basekit and then use play-oneapi.sh

 ## KoboldAI - Your gateway to GPT writing